 You Can’t Stop Yelling When The Kids Doesn’t Listen

-We all feel a sense of satisfaction when others compliment your little ones.
-All any parent wants is for their child to be successful in life, whatever shape of form that takes.
-We feel the pressure to get them there but right now, but the reality is sometimes we can’t even get them to follow basic requests without yelling NOOOOOO or have epic meltdowns.
+We all feel a sense of satisfaction when others compliment our little ones.
+All any parent wants is for their child to be successful in life, whatever shape that takes.
+We feel the pressure to get them there but the reality is sometimes we can’t even get them to follow basic requests without yelling NOOOOOO or having epic meltdowns.

 All of a sudden you envision this 2yo as a 20yo on the floor raging and yelling because they didn’t get what they wanted right away.
 You freak out and worry you have created a monster.
 Your spiraling thoughts urge you to QUICKLY curb the behavior and you YELL.

 Your toddler stops and becomes silent.
 They give you the stare.
 The tension in the room is high.
 Now you are doubting yourself and all your life choices up to this point.

 Isn’t There Another Way Without Yelling?